 Prepare the other pocket in the same way.

 Sew the shoulder seams.
-You can use overlock or regular sewing machine.

 Press the seam allowances of the shoulder seams towards the back piece.

-Sleeve and side seams
+Sleeve seams & side seams

-Sweatshirt is inside out.
+Turn the sweatshirt inside out.
 Pin the sleeve seams and the side seams.

 Sew previously pinned seams.